skythelimitdt/data_analytics_proj1/README.md

-#Read the file we downloaded from Kaggle(https://www.kaggle.com/datasets/pralabhpoudel/world-energy-consumption/data)
-#Data is reviewed and cleaned up
-  - All columns are reviewed to see what we have
-  - Info for the data fields is listed
-  - Listed all fields with unavailable data
+# World Energy Consumption

+## Contributors
+- Amy Hanks
+- Eylem Yildirim
+- Sezer Bozoglan

+## Project Overview
+We chose World Energy Consumption dataset for this project.

+### Analysis:
+We answered these questions:
+- What is the relationship between energy production per capita and energy consumption per capita across countries?
+- Is there a correlation between renewable energy consumption and GDP?
+- Is there a correlation between Total Energy Consumption per capita and Total Energy Production per capita in different continents?
+- How do energy production and consumption fluctuations correlate with major events?
+- What are the projected renewable energy consumption trends for the next 50 years based on current data?

+## Data Collection
+Data was collected from Kaggle: [link to data](https://www.kaggle.com/datasets/pralabhpoudel/world-energy-consumption/data)

+## Data Cleanup
-  - Filled all NAs with 0s to make calculations later
+  - Filled all missing fields with 0s

-#Once data is reviewed, we created some additional columns: non_renewables_consumption, Total Energy Consumption, non_renewables_production, Total Energy Production,
-non-renewables_prod_per_capita, total_prod_per_capita, non-renewables_cons_per_capita, total_cons_per_capita
+  - Created additional fields: non_renewables_consumption, Total Energy Consumption, non_renewables_production, Total Energy Production, non-renewables_prod_per_capita, total_prod_per_capita, non-renewables_cons_per_capita, total_cons_per_capita

-#Displayed all data fields and their count

-#We created countries_world_energy_df dataframe based on iso_code not equal to 0.
-Then we locked the data fields to >= 1985.
-So we can look at about 40 years of data

-#We created top_countries data field based on:
-  - Sorted countries_world_energy_df dataframe by Total Energy Production and Total Energy Consumption to find the top countries to include in the dataframe
-  - The datafield we created included 89% of the World's Energy Production and Consumption

-#We created top10_country_consumption and top10_country_production dataframes
+- Created DataFrames for 'countries' and 'continents'
+- Our analysis range was 1985-2022
+- Renewable energy projections covered 2010-2022

+## Report
+Key Points:
+- Our report analysis looked at Renewable and non-renewable energy data, production and consumption data, countries and continents and GDP.
+- 37 countries in the data represented about 90% of World's production/consumption so our analysis for World's Energy Consumption and Production was based on these top countries.
-#We created top_countries_renewable_cons and top_countries_renewable_prod that represented 80% of World's Renewable Energy Consumption and 77% of the World's Renewable Energy Production
+- We created top_countries_renewable_cons and top_countries_renewable_prod that represented 80% of World's Renewable Energy Consumption and 77% of the World's Renewable Energy Production

-#We created a dataframe filt_countries_world_energy for 2022 which is the last reported year with all production and consumption data

-#Created a pie graph to show renewable energy consumption categories in 2022
+**Pie graph showing renewable energy consumption categories for year 2022**
 ![Renewable Energy Consumption in 2022](Resources/e_renewable_energy.png)

-#Created a pie graph to show non-renewable energy consumption categories in 2022
+**Pie graph showing non-renewable energy consumption categories for year 2022**
 ![Non-Renewable Energy Consumption in 2022](Resources/e_non-renewable-consumption.png)

-#Created a pie graph for renewable vs non-renewable energy consumption to see the current outlook
+**Pie graph showing renewable and non-renewable energy consumption for year 2022**
 ![Energy Consumption in 2022](Resources/e_topcountryrnw.png)

- We made a dataframe including only data through 2018 because the US didn’t have any GDP data beyond that year and we needed that data specifically for one of our questions.

- # What is the Relationship Between Energy Production Per Capita and Energy Consumption Per Capita Across Countries?
+ #### What is the Relationship Between Energy Production Per Capita and Energy Consumption Per Capita Across Countries?

- We chose three different years, nearly a decade apart each, to plot the energy consumption per capita and the energy production per capita for each country in that year.
+ We chose three different years, nearly a decade apart each, to plot the energy consumption per capita and the energy production per capita for each country in that year to see the comparison.

 ![Energy Consumption and Production per Capita 1995](Resources/a_per_capita_countries1995.png)